StanfordWIMM/stanfordwimm/events.md

   - Poster credit to Luisa Maria Boateng.
 - We will have program-wide dinner and many more fun events!

-# Past Events
-Unless a date is specified below, the schedule is a estimated time range, and we will update here once the date has been settled.

-A program wide event that has happened already is in italic.
-Events that's happening now or soon are in bold.

 ## Winter 2024
 - Week 3: